 Verify that you can:

 Test Your Equipment - login and find the test link at the bottom of the page.
 Make sure your camera and microphone are set to the camera and microphone you plan to use for the session.
 Note, that you cannot use a headset during the exam.
+We encourage you to test your system well in advance of your exam and again approximately 4-hours before your scheduled exam time.

 Watch the video for help on testing your equipment for virtual proctoring using Chrome: